jackyurchiksparrow/Obsidian-cooking/Cooking/Recipes/Sauces/Sweet/Chocolate sauce.md

 ## Directions:

 1. In a heavy bottom pot, mix cocoa powder(s), salt, sugar.
 Mix.
 2. Add 1/2 of the milk/water gradually while whisking.
-Whisk until no lamps.
+Whisk until no lumps.
 3. Bring to a boil, stirring occasionally.
 Taste, adjust the sugar.
 4. Boil for 5-10 more minutes to reduce slightly.